alicht/rails-forms/README.md

 -  `form_for` handles the retrieval of values from your object model and will also try to route the form to the appropriate action specified in the controller

--  The form_for method accepts the instance of the model as an argument.
+-  `form_for` method accepts the instance of the model as an argument.
 Using this argument, form_for is able to make a bunch of assumptions for you.

--  form_for yields an object of class FormBuilder
+-  `form_for` yields an object of class FormBuilder

--  form_for automatically knows the standard route (it follows RESTful conventions) for the form data
+-  `form_for` automatically knows the standard route (it follows RESTful conventions) for the form data